 - DVDs and CDs

-Though mp3 personal music players have become the predominant way we listen to music, there are still many who listen to music on CD.
+Though digital streaming has become a predominant way we listen to music, there are still many who listen to music on CD.
 If stored in in a hot car, CDs can warp and jewel cases can melt together.
 There go your road trip tunes!

 - Make-up and Hairspray